Sagorika28/smartCCTV/README.md

 # smart-cctv-tkinter
-This is a tkinter gui app for smart camera.
+This is a tkinter GUI app for smart camera.

-you just need to run main.py file inorder to run full app
+You just need to run main.py file inorder to run the app

-you would need :
-opencv
-tkinter

-installed to run these scripts properly
+you would need to install the following to run these scripts properly : opencv tkinter

-thanks ;)